Late-summer sip: A new world of booze-free options

 Just a sampling of what's new:

-First, there are brands trying to replicate existing alcohols like rum and gin, geared towards people who want to swap out their evening tipple.
+First, there are brands trying to replicate existing alcohols like rum and gin, geared toward people who want to swap out their evening tipple.

 Borelli notes that many of these options, because they lack alcohol, also are low in calories.